himbeer-toni/WebGit/README.md

 ### Background and Details

-While developing this app, I noticed that very few fonts are available across all platforms.
+While developing this app, I noticed very few fonts are available across all platforms.
 So-called “web-safe” fonts only work reliably on some desktop systems, and are rarely available on mobile devices.
 To solve this common web development issue, I use network-based fonts (like Google Fonts) for broader compatibility.
 That is really a great help.
 But I had to decide carefully, which font service I implement, as some services track the users (even across sites and apps).

 I assume, the average user does not like to be tracked.
 So I chose bunny fonts from bunny.net (see here), as they are